JohnHernCode/Ruby-on-Rails-Content-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is the Capstone project that signs the completion of the RubyOnRails module in Microverse Curriculum.
+This is the Capstone project that signs the completion of the RubyOnRails module in the Microverse Curriculum.
 It is a web app where users can register and create content.
 As a logged in user, it is possible to create articles and vote on articles.
-The app can be used also on read only mode, with restricted access to its features.
+The app can be used also in read only mode, with restricted access to its features.

 ![screenshot-1](app/assets/images/screenshot.png)